Conor McGregor: 2025

+Fighting style

-McGregor is known mostly as a striker and prefers to fight standing up, as opposed to on the ground.
-McGregor is left-handed and primarily fights out of the southpaw stance, but often switches to an orthodox stance.
+McGregor is known mostly as a counter-striker and prefers to fight standing up, as opposed to on the ground.
+He is known for his striking precision and knockout power.
+McGregor is left-handed and primarily fights out of the southpaw stance but often switches to an orthodox stance.
 He will frequently try to be the aggressor in his bouts.
 McGregor's boxing is typically considered his best skill, with the majority of his victories coming by way of knockout or technical knockout via punches.
 Many pundits cite McGregor's pull-back left-handed counter as his most dangerous strike.

-McGregor's signature style off arena is to repeatedly engage in trash talk and "psychological warfare" against his opponents, which has led to earning him the moniker 'The Notorious' and has brought comparisons with Muhammad Ali, whom McGregor cites as one of his early inspirations.
+McGregor's signature style off arena is to repeatedly engage in trash talk and "psychological warfare" against his opponents, which has led to earning him the moniker 'The Notorious', and has brought comparisons with Muhammad Ali, whom McGregor cites as one of his early inspirations.
 After Ali died in June 2016, McGregor opined that "nobody will ever come close to [Ali's] greatness".
 McGregor has also cited Bruce Lee as an inspiration, and compared himself to Lee.
 During the buildup to his bout against Donald Cerrone and the rematch against Dustin Poirier, McGregor was respectful towards his opponents and refrained from trash talking.
-However, McGregor heavily used trash talk in the build up to his trilogy fight with Poirier.
+However, McGregor heavily used trash talk in the buildup to his trilogy fight with Poirier.